Army Reserve Officer Training Corps (ROTC) Program

 Current Issues in World Politics

-To declare a Minor in Military Management and Leadership, obtain advice, or seek approval of substitutions for course requirements, students should consult the professor of military science in the Office of the Associate Provost for Veteran and Military Affairs in conjunction with an advisor in the office of Undergraduate Studies Support and Technology Services.
+To declare a Minor in Military Management and Leadership, obtain advice, or seek approval of substitutions for course requirements, students should consult the professor of military science in the Office of Veteran and Military Affairs, in conjunction with their assigned academic advisor.

 Military Science (MSC) Courses